 2. Use success stories to train and motivate

 It’s not enough to talk through sales theories and simulations without examples to back them up.
 Sales reps need real-world success stories to get inspired.
 Choose stories and case studies that show examples of what worked, what didn’t, and how the process works from start to finish.
 It also helps to discuss common themes in a successful sales experience and look for patterns and metrics.

 Once you walk through the success story and the results, break down the process into actionable steps so your team can replicate and apply them to their sales.
 You can also take the techniques and apply them to other areas of your training.
-For example, using a case study and practicing it in the field can give more context and build confidence in your sales team.

 3. Incentivize your team

 A thriving economy can make it harder to onboard new team members.
 Unemployment rates have dropped to 4.3%, with recruiters reporting difficulty finding enough qualified candidates to fill positions.
 Your business can’t attract and retain top talent easily when the competition is so fierce.
 And today’s employees need more than just the industry standard and a decent commission salary.

 Get your sales team motivated for high performance through a commission boost, flex time or better choice of products.
 Harvard Business Review also suggests removing commission caps on sales people.
 Otherwise, they’ll naturally scale back and stop feeling motivated to work.
 In the end, you want to retain your top players and keep over-delivering.

 Training shouldn’t be done with a set-it-and-forget-it mentality.
 Make ongoing check-ins and status updates part of your sales training and hold regular one-on-one meetings.
 The constant communication opens the door to exploring where your sales team is still struggling so you can address any weaknesses that may require additional training.
 See what’s working and what’s not, and develop a more meaningful and productive relationship with your team.